deadlyvipers/dojo_rules/introduction.md

-j name is Das do
+j name is Das Do Funny